-One weakness of the qualitative approaches is the ambiguity about the concrete activities needed to accomplish the requirements development process, which makes it challenging for them to be repeated by the general industry practitioners.
-Therefore, a formal process is needed to provide precise instructions on decomposing the functional requirements and assigning them to the lower level of abstraction in a transparent and repeatable way.
+One limitation of these qualitative approaches is the ambiguity surrounding the concrete activities needed for requirements development.
+This ambiguity makes it challenging for industry practitioners to replicate these methods.
+A formal method provides precise, repeatable instructions for decomposing functional requirements and assigning them to lower abstraction levels.

-\subsection{Quantitative SBD approaches}
+\subsubsection{Quantitative SBD Approaches}

-There are many quantitative techniques for design space exploration in SBD.
-We focus on the quantitative approaches that have a discernible feature of hierarchical decomposition to make a meaningful comparison to the approach of this paper.

-SBD has been applied to the design of a downhole module to demonstrate whether their method previously developed in a laboratory setting had the same potential when practiced in the actual industry setting \cite{madhavan2008industrial}.
-The downhole module was decomposed into a chassis subsystem and a bumper subsystem.
-The system-level team assigned the design ``target'' to the subsystem based on a downhole assembly impact model.
-Mathews et al. applied a set-based approach for a multilevel design problem of negative stiffness metamaterials based on Bayesian Network Classifier \cite{matthews2016hierarchical}.
-The design process progressed in a top-down fashion from the macro-level to the meso-level to eventually the micro-level, which was a typical hierarchical design approach.
-Both \cite{madhavan2008industrial,matthews2016hierarchical} have distinctive features of ``hierarchical decomposition'', but they ``walk down'' the hierarchy by treating the design space of the higher-level abstraction as the requirements for the lower-level design, which is different from our problem formulation.
+Quantitative techniques for design space exploration in SBD often feature hierarchical decomposition.
+For example, SBD was applied to the design of a downhole module to validate a laboratory-developed method in an actual industry setting \citep{madhavan2008industrial}.
+The module was decomposed into chassis and bumper subsystems, with design targets assigned based on a downhole assembly impact model.
+A set-based approach was used for a multilevel design problem of negative stiffness metamaterials, progressing from macro-level to micro-level \citep{matthews2016hierarchical}.
+Both studies feature hierarchical decomposition but differ from our problem formulation by treating higher-level design spaces as requirements for lower-level design.